 Student Name: Date of Initial PGP Conference: College and Program: Professional Growth Team Members and Titles/Roles: Date Scheduled for PGP Follow- Up Conference: Detailed Concerns Leading to the Creation of this PGP: Areas of Student Strengths Include: List/details of standards r of met; desired observable changes for the Professional Growth urces needed to successfully make those changes.
-Include: List/details of standards r ot met; desired observable changes for the Professional Growth Include: List/details of standards of Plan; and additional support/resorverses.
-Learning Environment Standards Which NASP/APA or course standards related to Learning Environment have not been ot met; desired observable changes for the Professional Growth
+Include: List/details of standards r ot met; desired observable changes for the Professional Growth Include: List/details of standards relan; and additional support/reso Learning Environment Standards Which NASP/APA or course standards related to Learning Environment have not been ot met; desired observable changes for the Professional Growth

-Include: List/details of standards i CONCERN: PLANNING AND PREPARATION not met; desired observable changes for the Professional Growth surces needed to successfully make those changes.
+AREA OF CONCERN: PLANNING AND PREPARATION Include: List/details of standards not met; desired observable changes for the Professional Growth Plan; and additional support/resources needed to successfully make those changes.
 Planning and Preparation Standards Which NASP/APA or course standards related to Planning and Preparation have not been demonstrated by the student?
 Measures What observable changes do we need to see in the student's actions as part of this Professional Growth Plan?
 Support What support does the student need to complete this?
-Include: List/details of standards i CONCERN: INSTRUCTION AND ASSESSMENT not met; desired observable changes for the Professional Growth ources needed to successfully make those changes.
+AREA OF CONCERN: INSTRUCTION AND ASSESSMENT Include: List/details of standards not met; desired observable changes for the Professional Growth Plan; and additional support/resources needed to successfully make those changes.
 Instruction and Assessment Standards Which NASP/APA or course standards related to instruction and assessment have not been demonstrated by the student?
 Measures What observable changes do we need to see in the student's actions as part of this Professional Growth Plan?
 Support What support does the student need to complete this?
-Include: List/details of standards i ONCERN: PROFESSIONALISM AND GROWTH not met; desired observable changes for the Professional Growth ources needed to successfully make those changes.
+AREA OF CONCERN: PROFESSIONALISM AND GROWTH Include: List/details of standards not met; desired observable changes for the Professional Growth Plan; and additional support/resources needed to successfully make those changes.
 Professionalism and Growth Standards Which NASP/APA or course standards related to professionalism and growth have not been demonstrated by the student?

 Measures What observable changes do we need to see in the student's actions as part of this Professional Growth Plan?
 Support What support does the student need to complete this?
-Include: List/details of standards r OF CONCERN: BEHAVIOR STANDARDS not met; desired observable changes for the Professional Growth urces needed to successfully make those changes.
+Include: List/details of standards i OF CONCERN: BEHAVIOR STANDARDS not met; desired observable changes for the Professional Growth urces needed to successfully make those changes.
 Behavior Standards Which behavioral/conduct standards have not been demonstrated by the student?
 (Drawn from UA EPP Professional Standards document, Arizona State Board of Education Professional Practices for Certificate Holders, Student Code of Conduct, threatening behavior policy, non- discrimination and anti-harassment policy, academic integrity policy, and School District codes of conduct) Measures What observable changes do we need to see in the student's actions as part of this Professional Growth Plan?
 Support What support does the student need to complete this?